1240577-DavidBrandao/SugarVault/README.md

     Profile auto-switching rules

 ## 📢 Disclaimer
     This extension is provided "as is" and is intended for local development, testing, and research purposes only.
 Any misuse, data leakage, or unauthorized access resulting from its use is the sole responsibility of the user.
-The developer of this extension is not liable for any damages, security breaches, or data loss caused directly or indirectly through the use of this tool.
+The developer assumes no responsibility for any damages, security breaches, or data loss...
         ⚠️ Use this tool responsibly.
 The developer is not responsible for any data leaks, session hijacking, or misuse of stored cookies.

-## 🐞 Known Issues
+## 🐞 Known Issues - Please report any issues via [GitHub Issues page](https://github.com/1240577-DavidBrandao/SugarVault/issues).

 ### 🔸 Rare Cookie Saving Bug
 >
 >
 > **Description:**
 > During testing with HTTPOnly cookies, there were instances where saving a cookie profile did not store all cookies correctly, causing incomplete session restoration.
 >
-> **Ocurrence:**
+> **Occurrence:**
-> Very Rare - only observed twice during ealy testing.
-Not reproducible in recent versions.
+> Very Rare - only observed twice during early testing.
+Not yet reproduced in recent versions.
 >
 > **Possible Cause:**
-> Condition when saving session cookies (Google related) with large number of entrie.
+> Condition when saving session cookies (Google related) with large number of entries.
 >
 > **Workaround:**
-> Re-saving the current profile.
+> - Re-saving the current profile.
-> Loading the selected profile.
+> - Loading the selected profile.
-> Refresh the page before switching profiles.
+> - Refresh the page before switching profiles.
 >
 > **Status:**
 > Being monitored - please [open issue](https://github.com/1240577-DavidBrandao/SugarVault/issues)

 ## 📄 License
-    This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [Mit License](/LICENSE).